Backups24/03/2020 - Backup regime changed in response to Coronavirus service changes. See text below.

 Documents that railways upload to HOPS are backed up off site every day at 6.45am.

-We only keep the most recent daily backup (as it takes a massive amount of space).
+We only keep the most recent daily backup.
 This means we can retrieve documents back to 6.30 of the current morning.
 (If a document was accidentally deleted before 6.30am of that day, it would not form part of the most recent backup and therefore could not be retrieved).

 The data is backed up on the server, in case of accidental deletion or error by you or us, and also off-site in case of a catastrophic failure of the server (such as physical disk failure, fire, etc).
 The server is part of a professional commercial server farm with a high level of failure protection in place.

-The data is now backed up every HOUR (was every 24 hours up to this week).
+The data is backed up every HOUR.
 Backups are taken at xx:17 minutes past each hour.

 The hourly backups are rotated daily, so we'll keep the twenty four most recent hourly backups.